PHX2600/The-Archive/forum/General Discussion/0617 - Happy Birthday Pablo.md

 LOLOL!!!

 Happy birthday Pablo, and thanks for introducing me to PHP back during the oppressive days while working together!
-I think you've seen my [url=http://www.web-geek.net/ck-gallery/:45ikuuis]photo gallery>, couldn't have done it with our your motivation!
+I think you've seen my [http://www.web-geek.net/ck-gallery/](photo gallery), couldn't have done it with our your motivation!

 --------------------------------------------------------------------------------